 Brenton Bersin made two catches, one for a touchdown.
 Linebacker A.J.
 Klein picked off a pass.
 Fozzy Whittaker ran for a touchdown.
-If you liked football, you liked it.• I love to watch the players who rarely get the accolades – Bersin, Klein, The Foz – take a turn.
-Each of them ran to the bench and it was as if an imaginary red carpet was rolled out in front of them.
+If you liked football, you liked it.

 While they tried to look humble and cool, ecstatic teammates slapped their pads, shouted encouragement or embraced them.
 All was right in Panthers world.